danielferreiratrab2005-max/danielferreiratrab2005-max/README.md

 I don’t need to know everything today.
 I just need to keep moving forward.
 ."

-⭐ If you like my work, consider giving this repository a star!

 🤝 Always open to collaborations, partnerships, and new opportunities in tech.